SachQL/UberDataNYC/README.md

       ALTER TABLE combined_data
       MODIFY Distance DECIMAL(10,2);
       ```
-7. We can also see a few instaces where the distance travelled was less than 0.1km (100m) but the trips have faires as high as 180 USD.
-This doesnt seem likely so we will delete these records.
+7. We can also see a few instaces where the distance travelled was less than 0.1 km (100 m) but the trips have faires as high as 180 USD.

 ```sql
 SELECT *
 FROM combined_data
 where Distance < 0.01;
 ```
-- Here we can see many entries that dont logically make sense.
-1. It is unlikely that someone would hire an uber for a trip that would take around 1 minutes to walk.
+- It is unlikely that someone would hire an uber for a trip that would take around 1 minutes to walk.
-2. The fares for these rides range from reasonable prices ~5 USD to very high prices $180 USD.
+- The fares for these rides range from reasonable prices ~5 USD to very high prices $180 USD.
 - This suggests that there is some error in the recording of longitude and latitude data.
 - We will remove those records from our analysis
 ```sql